 When an application gets more complex, the more changes that are made, the more the chance of significant mistakes.
 That’s where Kubernetes comes into play, armed with the most important features that new applications require nowadays: fault tolerance, security, resource isolation and most importantly – scalability.

 Kubernetes eliminates very complex monolithic architectures and breaks them down into fundamental parts called microservices, where your team, divided into small groups of people, can easily maintain and develop each microservice further.
 It means that teams become more effective and the company gets a reliable product faster.

 Besides its timesaving benefits, there’s an even more important feature and that’s bulletproof security.
 In the age of cyber wars, companies need water-tight security in order to keep the application safe from hackers.
 So how can companies benefit from those security features that Kubernetes offer?

-Kubernetes defines a set of rules and best security practices that allow different application processes to get isolated from each other in separate containers.
+Kubernetes defines a set of rules and best security practices that mean different application processes are isolated from each other in separate containers.
 At the same time, the Orchestration Engine preserves the boundaries between them and allows important communication only when there’s a need for it.
 Containers, where micro-processes run, are fully separated from each other and if one gets compromised, the others will stay safe.

 It’s important to note that Kubernetes doesn’t run multiple virtual machines when it runs microservices, instead, it runs only one Host OS with Kubernetes installed and provides a unique set of binaries and libraries for each container where the micro-processes will work.